 Instead of mentioning what is on the menu at Avellino's, it may be easier to mention what isn't on the menu, as they have a seemingly endless variety of dishes.
-A few samples include a freshly made Caesar salad with a zesty dressing; an earthy-tasting escarole soup that is available only on Saturdays; a substantial turkey club that includes real turkey rather than the processed kind; a similarly large ham and cheese that is big enough for two meals; a steak and cheese that includes tender and non-gristly meat; an old-world prosciutto and provolone sub that can be ordered with peppers or pickles; a similarly old-school potato and egg sub that comes with provolone cheese; a chicken parmigiana sub that overflows with tiny pieces of white meat and is served on what is basically an entire loaf of bread (as you've probably figured out by now, the subs at Avellino's are huge); a very messy but tremendous eggplant sub; a steak tip sub that has a sharp, tangy flavor from the marinade; a meatball sub that includes some of the best homemade meatballs that this writer has had in the Boston area; a chicken provacala dish with both roasted peppers and hot peppers, onions, garlic, and bacon, all in a white wine sauce; a veal dish with mushrooms, artichokes, and mozzarella cheese in a lemon wine sauce; an impressive thin-crust pizza that can be ordered with any of nearly 20 different toppings, and for those who are looking for a full meal, a marvelous meatloaf plate that comes with a heaping veggies and roasted potatoes.
+A few samples include a freshly made Caesar salad with a zesty dressing; arancini that are the size of baseballs, or perhaps even softballs; an earthy-tasting escarole soup that is available only on certain days; an Italian sub that rivals some of the best in the city; a substantial turkey club that includes real turkey rather than the processed kind; a similarly large ham and cheese that is big enough for two meals; a steak and cheese that includes tender and non-gristly meat; an old-world prosciutto and provolone sub that can be ordered with peppers or pickles; a similarly old-school potato and egg sub that comes with provolone cheese; a chicken parmigiana sub that overflows with tiny pieces of white meat and is served on what is basically an entire loaf of bread (as you've probably figured out by now, the subs at Avellino's are huge); a very messy but tremendous eggplant sub; a steak tip sub that has a sharp, tangy flavor from the marinade; a meatball sub that includes some of the best homemade meatballs that this writer has had in the Boston area; a chicken provacala dish with both roasted peppers and hot peppers, onions, garlic, and bacon, all in a white wine sauce; a veal dish with mushrooms, artichokes, and mozzarella cheese in a lemon wine sauce; linguine carbonara that is big enough for two, if not three meals; an impressive thin-crust pizza that can be ordered with any of nearly 20 different toppings, and for those who are looking for a full meal, a marvelous meatloaf plate that comes with a heaping veggies and roasted potatoes.
 Avellino's also serves beer and wine, and they offer breakfast seven days a week.